Some User Experience Maxims

 - Don't annoy the user with (too many) push notifications.

-- Don't annoy the user by having all the main content positioned on one side, because the twisted posture causes strain.
+- Don't annoy the user by having all the main content (of the whole website or of a long page) positioned on one side, because the twisted posture causes strain.
 Instead center the main content.

 - Make sure that there's nothing else that might annoy the user.